-&lt;sup>13 This means after 1 September of the intake year.
+&lt;sup>10 This means after 1 September of the Reception year, even if admission is deferred.

-&lt;sup>14 This will be 16 school weeks in advance for children of UK service personnel.
+&lt;sup>11 This will be 16 school weeks in advance for children of UK service personnel.

-&lt;sup>15 School Admissions Code 2021 section 2.28
+&lt;sup>12 School Admissions Code 2021 paragraph 2.28

-&lt;sup>16 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
+&lt;sup>13 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.